uberscott/astrobattle-book/src/1-prelude_to_the_battle_of_illus.md

-# Part 1: Prelude to the Battle of Illus
+# PART 1: PRELUDE TO THE BATTLE OF ILLUS